NixOS/nix.dev/source/tutorials/nixos/distributed-builds-setup.md

 hello
 ```

-If the hello" message is visible, the authentication works.
+If the `hello` message is visible, the authentication works.
 The `Could not chdir to ...` message confirms that the remote user has no home directory.

 This test login also adds the host key of the remote builder to the `/root/.ssh/known_hosts` file of the local machine.